gitops-working-group/gitops-working-group/PRINCIPLES.md

 ### 1. Declarative configuration

 <div style="background: #E3F2FD; border-left: 3px solid #0D47A1; padding:10px; margin-bottom:5px; font-style:italic">
-A system managed by GitOps must have its <em>Desired State</em> expressed declaritively as data.
-This declarative data must be in a format writable and readable by both humans and software.
+A system managed by GitOps must have its _Desired State_ expressed declaritively as data in a format writable and readable by both humans and machines.
 </div>

 #### What is a system's Desired State?